thoughtspot/thoughtspot.github.io/_reference/keywords-es-US.md

 {% include note.html content="This content is still under review, and might have incremental changes until this message is removed."%}

 You can use keywords when asking a question to help define your search.
 This reference lists the various keywords.
+You can also see this list of keywords and examples from within the help center.

 | _[< Back to English Keywords page]({{ site.baseurl }}/reference/keywords.html)_ |